-Home > Patients & Visitors > Health Library > Family Caregivers in Cancer: Roles and Challenges (PDQ®): Supportive care - Health Professional Information [NCI]
+Home > Patients & Visitors > Health Library > Informal Caregivers in Cancer: Roles, Burden, and Support (PDQ®): Supportive care - Health Professional Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 Informal caregiving is broadly defined as providing personal care, assisting with medical care, performing household tasks, arranging for outside services, visiting regularly, or providing assistance with coping by a person who is unpaid.[1,2] An informal caregiver is usually a relative or friend who may or may not live in the same household as the person with cancer who requires care.

 Informal caregiving provides significant practical and economic benefits.
 This summary describes the experiences of informal caregivers of individuals with cancer, enumerates the risk factors for caregiver burden (which is often associated with negative psychological consequences), and evaluates evidence-based interventions designed to reduce the burden of informal caregiving.
 The goal of the summary is to provide the oncology clinician with both a deeper appreciation of the importance of informal caregivers, and the information necessary to recognize burdened caregivers and effectively intervene.

 Who Are Informal Caregivers and What Roles Do They Play?

 In 2016, the National Alliance for Caregiving (NAC) reported the results of an analysis of the responses of 111 caregivers who self-identified as providing care to a person with cancer.
 The respondents were part of a much larger study that identified a representative sample of adult caregivers who provided unpaid care to an adult relative or friend in the 12 months preceding the time of the survey.